UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.2.advanced.UE4.HTML5.md

 finally, package for your desktop
 - Menu bar -> File -> Package Project -> **Windows/Mac/Linux** (etc.)
 	- select the folder where the final files will be **archived** to

+> NOTE: on linux, you may need to enable it as a supported platform - see (HTML5)
+	screenshot below to find where to enable it

 ### Package ShooterGame for HTML5